 This means managers can’t be truly responsive, and might therefore miss opportunities or fail to spot problems in good time.

 Essentially, having to create reports in response to crucial data requests is yet more evidence of operational silos.

 There are a handful of basic tests for information technology which, if put into place within your business, will make the creation of operational silos much more difficult.

 While it’s not uncommon for different departments to use software specific to their needs, it’s not acceptable for them to arbitrarily do so simply because it serves their needs best.

 For example, while the sales and marketing departments might utilise a CRM, there are add-on packages for CRMs that manage inventory.

 Because the same platform is being used, there’s no impedance to the flow of data between the two departments.
 In fact, basing the entire company’s technology on a single platform such as a CRM and/or a finance package is a powerful way to avoid operational silos arising.

 Get on the cloud

-A lot of software nowadays exists within the cloud, which is to say both the application and your data live online.
+A lot of software nowadays exists within the cloud, including accounting software, which is to say both the application and your data live online.
 The benefits of the cloud from an operational viewpoint in avoiding silos is that data is seamlessly shared without anybody having to do anything.

 Indeed, a single version of business data will exist such as in the above example of CRMs and associated add-ons.
 Put simply, as a side effect of the way it works, cloud computing reduces the ability for operational silos to even come about in the first place.